Baalkikhaal/ScrapeGodNumberRubikCube/README.md

 Rubik cube fascinates many people due to the simplicity of the puzzle in terms of design yet complexity of the puzzle in terms of variations in the positions.
 One can start with a solved position and with few transformations, scramble it into a position apparently very different from the solved position.
 The mathematicians have come up with definitions to quantify how less or how more scrambled a Rubik cube is.

+### Definitions

-A position is any state of the Rubik cube.
+- A **position** is any state of the Rubik cube.

-A move is defined as any transformation on the cube.
+- A **move** is defined as any transformation on the cube.
 Moves include rotation of the faces.

-For any position, distance  is defined as the minimum number of moves required to transform the cube into a solved position.
+- For any position, **distance**  is defined as the minimum number of moves required to transform the cube into a solved position.

-There are two metrics to define a move.
+- There are two **metrics** to define a move.
     - Quarter Turn metric that considers any 90 degree turn as a move
     - Half Turn metric that considers any of 90, 180, 270 degree turn as a move.

 The authors asked the question